radsungura/alx-low_level_programming/0x01-variables_if_else_while/README.md

 7. prints the lowercase alphabet in reverse
 8. prints all the numbers of base 16 in lowercase 9.prints all possible combinations of single-digit numbers.
+10. prints all possible different combinations of two digits.